[Based on the re-revelation I had on 12-11-15]

 *Establish an entire life system that revolves around keeping the Greatest Commandment as best as possible.

 *You must keep a written record (easily accessible and readable) of all the experiences you start having with God, because there will come a day when you just wake up brain dead or depressed and can’t remember anything, and need something you can passively read to remind you of God’s providence and jumpstart you.
+Perhaps even take a photo of yourself, or record audio or video of yourself talking about your thoughts and experiences so all it takes is pressing “play” to be woken up inside.
+There’s really nothing that can shake off cynicism and skepticism like seeing your own, radiant face as you talk about your bliss and Providential encounters.

 *It’s so hard to stay motivated to love God with all your heart if you’re relying completely on your own discipline and personal relationship with God.
 Some days you’ll wake up and just feel apathetic and exhausted and depressed.
 That’s why you need other people in your life to motivate you.
 Surround yourself with people that have a no-compromise attitude for the love of God.
 Maybe you can’t think of someone around you who totally emulates the perfect heart of David, and maybe you’ll never meet someone like that, but hopefully you know at least one person who exemplifies Davidic love in some capacity.
 Start with one or two people and begin creating a network of David-like people that can inspire you on a consistent basis.